 - preparation for Governor Disciplinary Meetings

-The SFP and MHDW has four main areas to the role:
+The SFP and MHDW have 4 main areas to the role:

-The Children’s Centres are used as a meeting venue.
+The children’s centres are used as a meeting venue.
 These have comfortable rooms set out for therapeutic sessions.
-The SFP and MHDW can meet with the family for up to a year and work can focus on whatever is going on with the family that is adversely impacting on the on the child/ren.
+The SFP and MHDW can meet with the family for up to a year and work can focus on whatever is going on with the family that is adversely impacting on the child or children.

-Supervision - the SFP and MHDW can supervise school staff to manage their caseload.
-Usually meeting once a month.
-Can also work with Headteachers and Deputies in time of stress helping with complex cases.
+The SFP and MHDW can supervise school staff to manage their caseload.
+There is usually a meeting once a month.
+They can also work with headteachers and deputies in time of stress helping with complex cases.
 This service can be used flexibly.
 The SFP and MHDW will record each session and then give to school for their records.

-Training - the SFP and MHDW can offer bespoke training with staff as required.
-Examples of such training include ‘What makes a family tick?
-Exploring their scripts, stories & themes’, Working with a ‘stuck’ case’, ‘Building and maintaining your relationship with a family’.
+The SFP and MHDW can offer bespoke training with staff as required.
+Examples of such training include:

 Debbie Smith (Team Manager)